Russian: Language, Literature, Culture (including courses in English)

 CAS LR 311: Russian Youth Culture

-Explores the literature, culture, politics, and art of contemporary Russian youth throughout the former Soviet world; includes short stories, poems, paintings, photographs, and cinema.
+Undergraduate Prerequisites: CASLR 212 or placement. - Explores the literature, culture, politics, and art of contemporary Russian youth throughout the former Soviet world; includes short stories, poems, paintings, photographs, and cinema.
 Consolidates and builds competencies in listening, speaking, reading, and writing Russian.
 Effective Fall 2019, this course fulfills a single unit in each of the following BU Hub areas: Global Citizenship and Intercultural Literacy, Oral and/or Signed Communication. -

 CAS LR 312: Russia on Screen

-Watch original unabridged Russian films and read scripts.
+Undergraduate Prerequisites: CASLR 311 or placement. - Watch original unabridged Russian films and read scripts.
 Intensive work on improvement of fluency and quality of expression in Russian; special attention to pronunciation.
 Effective Fall 2019, this course fulfills a single unit in each of the following BU Hub areas: Global Citizenship and Intercultural Literacy, Digital/Multimedia Expression. -

-CAS LR 327: Immigrant Women in Literature: Found in Translation?
+CAS LR 327: Immigrant Women in Literature: Found in Translation

 This course explores literature about migration created by women primarily from Eastern Europe.
 We read autobiographical narratives that focus on the shaping of transcultural identity with an eye to the problem of translation as a linguistic, cultural, and personal phenomenon.
+Conducted in English.
 Effective Spring 2021, this course fulfills a single unit in each of the following BU Hub areas: Global Citizenship and Intercultural Literacy, Historical Consciousness, Critical Thinking. -

 CAS LR 401: Senior Independent Work